State of South Sumatra

-The State of South Sumatra (Negara Sumatra Selatan) was a federated state and part of the United States of Indonesia formed in the southern part of Sumatra by the Netherlands in 1948 as part of an attempt to reestablish the colony of the Dutch East Indies during the Indonesian National Revolution.
+The State of South Sumatra (Negara Sumatera Selatan) was a federated state and part of the United States of Indonesia formed in the southern part of Sumatra by the Netherlands in 1948 as part of an attempt to reestablish the colony of the Dutch East Indies during the Indonesian National Revolution.

 History

 Background

 At that time, after the Dutch returned to Indonesia, two forms of statehood developed, namely a unitary state and a federated state.
 The Republic of Indonesia wanted a unitary state while the Netherlands wanted a federated state.
 The dispute between the two countries began to find a common perception since the Linggadjati Agreement was signed on 15 November 1946.
 Since then, the resolution of the conflict between Indonesia and the Netherlands has always referred to the framework of the formation of a union state.
 Ever since the Netherlands set foot in Indonesia for the second time, the Dutch thought that the most suitable form of state for Indonesia was a federal state.
 This was due to the vast differences between the regions of the Indonesian archipelago.
 The Dutch government's view may have been correct, as a federal state suits a society that is highly diverse and pluralistic in many ways such as social, cultural, geographical, and natural resource wealth.

 The federal system gives the different regions the opportunity to govern themselves without having to submit to a central government that tends to govern nationally while ignoring the distinctive features of the various regions.
 However, history has shown that the federal state was used by the Dutch colonial authorities to divide the Indonesian people.
 As the Netherlands was unable to dissolve the Republic of Indonesia and defeat its military forces, it formed a number of states that would merge into a federal state to defeat Indonesia.